On the laptop you bring to class everyday, install a Ubuntu 20.04 VM.

 New" to create a VM. create a VM whose name is your

 OdinID, so that it appears in all of the screenshots for your lab notebook done on the VM.
 The configuration should be done as shown below:

 Settings=>Storage=>CD drive:, click on the CD icon.
 Choose "

 Select the ISO you just downloaded.
 Then, click "

 Start" to boot VM using the ISO as a startup disk.
-When finished installing, restart the VM and then login to it.
+When prompted, install Ubuntu.
+After installation, restart the VM and then login to it.
 Within the VM, install git, Python, Python's package manager, and Python's virtual environment tool:

 sudo apt update –y sudo apt install python3-pip python3-dev python3-venv git -y